 Fuji at Ink Block and WoC

 In 2016, the opening of Fuji at Ink Block marked the transformation of the formerly industrial-commercial South End strip into a hot scene for day and night dining, shopping, and gathering.
-As the 10th restaurant opened by chef Jimmy Liang’s JP Fuji Group, Fuji at Ink Block stands out for graceful service and elegant plating, enticing both experts and novices alike for omakase and approachable a la carte menus.
-The JP Fuji Group’s flagship Fuji at WoC in Quincy Center, meanwhile, is also revered for its fine touch, with specialty maki-menu items like the honey-drizzled Siren’s Kiss, filled with katsu-style tempura shrimp, avocado, and cucumber and topped with spicy honey-grilled kanikama, scallops, and black tobiko.
+And as the 10th restaurant opened by chef Jimmy Liang’s JP Fuji Group, Fuji at Ink Block stands out for graceful service and elegant plating, enticing both experts and novices alike for omakase and approachable a la carte menus.
+The JP Fuji Group’s flagship Fuji at WoC in Quincy Center, meanwhile, is also revered for its fine touch, with specialty maki-menu items like the honey-drizzled Siren’s Kiss, filled with katsu-style tempura shrimp, avocado, and cucumber, and topped with spicy honey-grilled kanikama, scallops, and black tobiko.

 Laughing Monk Cafe

 Sushi chef Nick Korboon’s strictly brown rice rolls buck conventional sushi norms, and may perplex traditionalists.
 Yet his particularly artful constructions, which invoke microgreens and flowers grown in his personal greenhouse, nonetheless entice hungry diners.
-Though Laughing Monk Cafe also offers a large and authentic Thai food menu, Korboon’s creative maki is a highlight, thanks to selections like the spider roll, comprised of soft-shell crab and shiso leaf, with sauce spiked on the plate in the shape of a gauzy spider’s web.
+Though Laughing Monk Cafe also offers a large and authentic Thai food menu, Korboon’s creative maki is a highlight, thanks to selections like the spider roll, composed of soft-shell crab and shiso leaf, with sauce spiked on the plate in the shape of a gauzy spider’s web.

 737 Huntington Ave., Boston, 617-232-8000, laughingmonkcafe.com.